 Born in Washington, D.C., and raised in neighboring Oxon Hill, Maryland, Reynolds found inspiration in rap and began writing poetry at 9 years old.
 Over the next two decades, he published several poetry collections before publishing his first novel, When I Was The Greatest, in 2014.
 He won the Coretta Scott King/John Steptoe Award for New Talent for this first work of prose.
 He followed this success by writing seven novels in four years, including Ghost, a finalist for the National Book Award; Patina and Sunny, part of his New York Times bestselling Track series; As Brave As You, winner of the 2016 Kirkus Prize, the 2017 NAACP Image Award for Outstanding Literary Work for Youth/Teen, and the 2017 Schneider Family Book Award; and a Marvel Comics novel, Miles Morales: Spider-Man.

 Reynolds returned to poetry with Long Way Down, a novel in verse, followed by Look Both Ways, which was a finalist for the 2019 National Book Award.
 His collaboration with Ibram X. Kendi, Stamped: Racism, Antiracism, and You, was released in March 2020.
+In 2021, Reynolds released the middle grade novel Stuntboy, in the Meantime; in 2022, he released Ain't Burned All the Bright (with Jason Griffin), a "smash-up" of poetry and art for teens.
 Reynolds currently lives in Washington, D.C.
-Find him online at:
+Find him online:

 The following Library of Congress news releases provide more information about Jason Reynolds' activities during several National Book Fesitvals, and the announcement of his position as National Ambassador for Young People's Literature.